sbasu7241/CyberCorp-Case-2-Writeup/README.md

 We observe a few outward `NetworkConnection` events made by winword.exe to IP's categorised as malicious by ESET while the same file was opened.

-Let's check the IP on virustotal...
+Let's check the IP on VirusTotal...

 ![](./Screenshots/Image9.png)